telerik/ajax-docs/api/server/Telerik.Web.UI/TreeListEditableColumn.md

 `System.Void`

-###  TryGetColumnValueFromDataKeys
+###  GetColumnEditor

-Checks if the DataField of the current column is in the DataKeyNames or ParentDataKeyNames
-            collection of  and tries to extract the data key value from the specified  instance.
+Gets the editor of this column from the specified  instance.

 #### Returns

-`System.Boolean`
+`Telerik.Web.UI.ITreeListColumnEditor`

 ###  GetColumnValueFromDataCell